New to Bitbucket Cloud? Check out our get started guides for new users.

 You can create up to 50 webhooks per repository.

-- Click the Settings link on the left side.
+On the Settings page, select Webhooks on the left sidebar.

-- Click the Add webhook button to create a webhook for the repository.
-The Add new webhook page appears.
+Click the Add webhook button to create a webhook for the repository.

 (Optional) If you're using a self-signed certificate and want to disable certificate verification, select Skip certificate verification.

 Note: We recommend that you don't disable certificate verification because self-signed certificates are inherently not secure.
 Read the next section for more information about why you would or wouldn't use self-signed certificates.